 c.
 Section 1248 Stock Owned by a Domestic Partnership with Foreign Partners

-As Examples 8 and 9 of the Proposed Regulations indicate, stock constituting section 1248 stock in the hands of a distributing partnership also constitutes section 1248 stock in the hands of a distributee partner that is a U.S. person.
-However, stock constituting section 1248 stock in the hands of a distributing partnership may not constitute section 1248 stock in the hands of a foreign distributee partner.
-This is because the amount of any gain from the sale of the stock by the foreign distributee to which section 1248 would apply would be zero in the case where the foreign distributee is not a U.S. shareholder.
+As Examples 8 and 9 of the Proposed Regulations indicate, stock constituting section 1248 stock in the hands of a distributing partnership also constitutes section 1248 stock in the hands of a distributee partner that is a U.S. person and meets the 10 percent voting power threshold under section 1248.
+However, stock constituting section 1248 stock in the hands of a distributing partnership may not constitute section 1248 stock in the hands of e.g., a foreign distributee partner (other than a CFC meeting ownership requirements).
+This is because the amount of any gain from the sale of the stock by a foreign distributee to which section 1248 would apply would be zero in the case where the foreign distributee is not a U.S. shareholder (or such a CFC).

-The Proposed Regulations appear to apply to a distribution of section 1248 stock by a domestic partnership having both U.S. and non-U.S. partners.
-All else being equal, a U.S. distributee’s net section 751 unrealized gain or loss would tend to increase on account of a distribution of section 1248 stock by the excess of the section 1248 amount attributable to the stock over the distributee’s distributive share of the section 1248 amount.
-Correspondingly, the net section 751 unrealized gain or loss of the non-distributee partner or partners, including any foreign partners, would be reduced, giving rise to section 751(b) amounts.
+Though not expressly articulated, the Proposed Regulations appear to apply to a distribution of section 1248 stock by a domestic partnership having both U.S. and non-U.S. partners.
+All else being equal, the net section 751 unrealized gain or loss of a U.S. distributee meeting the 10 percent voting threshold following the distribution would tend to increase on account of a distribution of section 1248 stock by the excess of the section 1248 amount attributable to the shares received over the distributee’s distributive share of the total section 1248 amount.
+Correspondingly, the net section 751 unrealized gain or loss of the non-distributee partner or partners, including any foreign partners and any U.S. partners who would not meet the 10 percent voting threshold, would be reduced, giving rise to section 751(b) amounts.
 Under Proposed Regulation section 1.751-1(b)(2)(iii), the amount of a non-distributee partner’s net section 751(b) unrealized gain or loss on a post distribution basis is measured by reference to the amount of section 1248 income that would be allocated to the partner if the partnership disposed of all of the partnership’s assets.
-The fact that the non-U.S., non-distributee partners would not be subject to section 1248 apparently is irrelevant.
-A reduction in the amount allocated to a foreign partner would still be a section 751(b) amount under Proposed Regulation section 1.751-1(b)(3)(i).
+The fact that the foreign non-distributee partners would not be subject to U.S. tax on gain from a sale of the stock (assuming it is not an effectively connected asset of the partnership) apparently is irrelevant to the operation of section 751(b), and a reduction in the amount allocated to a foreign partner would still be a section 751(b) amount under Proposed Regulation section 1.751-1(b)(3)(i), though the foreign partners generally would not be taxable on the amount allocable under section 751(b).

 If stock constituting section 1248 stock in the hands of a domestic partnership is distributed to a foreign partner, the net section 751 unrealized gain or loss of both the non-distributee partner or partners and the distributee foreign partner is reduced.
-Pursuant to Proposed Regulation section 1.751-1(b)(3)(i), all partners would be required to recognize ordinary income.
-This appears to be the correct result from a section 751(b) perspective as the amount of ordinary income subject to US income tax is departing the U.S. tax base.
+Pursuant to Proposed Regulation section 1.751-1(b)(3)(i), the U.S. partners would be required to recognize ordinary income.
+This appears to be the correct result from a section 751(b) perspective as the amount of ordinary income otherwise allocable to U.S. partners and subject to U.S. income tax is departing the U.S. tax base.